 Cellular bioenergetics is usually accessed in adherent cells with the microplate mHRR setup.
 Dependent on cell type, specialized coating for adherence (e.g., poly-D-lysine, gelatin, etc.) might be required (for suspension cells) as well as for loosely adherent cells as they may detach from the bottom of the well measurement cycles33.
 In contrast, cHRR measurements require constant stirring, allowing respiratory measurement for any biological sample.
 For each device, optimization such as titration of inhibitors (and substrates) for tissue and cell lines to assess inhibitor-susceptibility (dose-response curves) is required.
 Inhibitor concentrations should be trialed in any experimental model to use the lowest fully inhibiting concentrations and to prevent unspecific inhibition as well as unnecessary chamber contamination.
-Generally, 0.25 µM rotenone, 0.5 µg / mL Oligomycin A, 0.5 µg / mL antimycin are sufficient for most applications and sample amounts.
+Generally, 0.25 &#181;M rotenone, 0.5 &#181;g / mL Oligomycin A, 0.5 &#181;g / mL antimycin are sufficient for most applications and sample amounts.
 For reproducibility, prepare single-use drugs in sufficient quantities for the entire planned experiments (e.g., mouse groups) and keep sample input constant within a specific tissue or cell line.
 In cHRR, traces of inhibitors remaining in the chambers will alter flux without any indication to the operator.
 Particularly rotenone traces are difficult to evade and require sufficient washing with a minimum chamber (and stopper) cleaning, which encompasses washing 4x with ddH2O, 2x 70% EtOH (96% purity sufficient), 1x 100% EtOH, 1x 70% EtOH.
 Washing requires turning stirrers and keeping EtOH-steps for > 5 minutes each.
 To prevent bacterial contamination, 70% EtOH is kept in all chambers when machines are not in use.
 Potential residual contaminates can be quenched by the addition of unused tissue lysate.
 In a mHRR experiment, certain chemicals may interact with the essential single-use plasticware34.
 Respiratory data obtained via a permeabilized protocol give insight into the ETS, whereas an intact protocol provides insight into mitochondrial properties such as mitochondrial efficiency.
 Indeed, general mitochondrial energy properties can give the same outcome, but underlying electron transfer between complexes may be altered.
 This would reflect altered mitochondrial energy metabolism and requires a permeabilization protocol to access the respiratory complexes.
 Similarly, different tissues and cells show altered substrate dependency when assessing respiratory characteristics.
 For instance, glycolytic muscle fibers are known to rely primarily on glycerol-3-phosphate for energy delivery, whereas oxidative muscle fibers possess a two-fold higher electron transfer capacity from NADH oxidation35,36.
 On the same note, heart mitochondria, liver, brown adipose tissue can utilize fatty acids to synthesize ATP, and in turn, the brain can use ketone bodies, predominantly formed by fatty acid oxidation36–38.
 Therefore, determining mitochondrial characteristics requires a holistic approach as opposed to the standard glucose-dependent respiration. mHRR usually encompasses assessing intact adherent cells, although permeabilization is achievable (e.g., mutant recombinant perfringolysin O that selectively permeabilizes the cell membrane39).
 However, these methods come with increased complexity due to the limitation of four injection ports.
 In contrast, correctly lysed non-fibrous tissue lysates and any cell type are usually problem-free for cHRR.
 Normally, assaying tissue with the mHRR is not feasible; however, approaches using isolated mitochondria from a tissue have been established40,41.